 RESULTS!
 Performance metrics are the results you need to look into and understand well.
 Things like; conversion rate, purchases/subscriptions, re-purchases/renewals/upgrades, market share, profit margin, revenue uplift, premium pricing, and lifetime value.

-Creating a strategy built on a clear understanding of the company’s objectives, the customer behavior, the brand awareness and the past business performance results is building successful road map towards your business goals and being ready to next level.
+Creating a strategy built on a clear understanding of the company’s objectives, customer behavior, brand awareness, and past business performance results is building a successful road map towards your business goals and being ready to the next level.